Really-Simple-Plugins/really-simple-ssl/readme.txt

 = 5.1.3 =
 * Improvement: auto rename force-deactivate.php back to .txt after running
 * Improvement: auto flush caches of popular caching plugins
+* Improvement: "dismiss all notices" option on multisite network settings menu

 = 5.1.2 =
 * Improvement: remove one recommendation from the activate ssl notice, to keep it clean